cap-js-community/event-queue/docs/publish-event/index.md

 # Ad-hoc events

 This function `publishEvent` offered by the package helps you to publish events in an efficient way.
-It not only executes basic input validations, but also handles the insertion of the event data into the appropriate database table.
+Basic input validations are executed and handling the insertion of the event data into the appropriate database table is done.

 ```js
 "use strict";